-But the structure has been closed since 23 August 2011, when a 5.8-magnitude earthquake centred in the US state of Virginia caused deep cracks to form near the top and loosened some pieces of stone and mortar.'On track'
+But the structure has been closed since 23 August 2011, when a 5.8-magnitude earthquake centred in the US state of Virginia caused deep cracks to form near the top and loosened some pieces of stone and mortar.

 The NPS opened up a bidding process on 29 June, and hopes to award a contract and begin work in September.
 Those repairs are expected to take 12-18 months.